 Every driver wants to extend the life of their car tires so that they can save up a huge amount of money.
-Besides implementing driving practices and maintenance, you can apply some tips to preserve the tires.
+Besides implementing driving practices and maintenance as well as buying high quality tires like the selection of bfgoodrich tires for sale, you can apply some tips to preserve the tires.

 This article will show you 5 great ways to help your car tires last longer.
 But before that, let’s see how long each type of tire can last.

 1. Winter tires